 (b) the first class session of the semester for once-a-week

-International students are required to check in with the Office of International Services (OIS) upon arrival for Passport Verification.
+International students are required to check in online with the Office of International Services (OIS) upon arrival for Passport Verification.
 Students must be registered full-time during the academic year to maintain legal immigration status.
 Full-time status is defined as enrollment in the following units per semester: 12 units for undergraduates, 8 units for master’s students and 6 units for doctoral students.
 Students must consult with an academic or departmental adviser before registering for classes.
-Please visit the OIS Website at ois.usc.edu for more information about programs and services for international students.
+Please visit the OIS website at ois.usc.edu for more information about programs and services for international students.

 Joint Educational Project (JEP)

 Established in 1972, the USC Joint Educational Project (a.k.a “JEP”) is one of the oldest and largest service-learning programs in the United States.
 In collaboration with nearby schools, non-profit organizations, healthcare facilities and other community partners, JEP develops service-learning opportunities for USC students that address community-defined needs, complement course work, and encourage critical reflection on contemporary social issues.
 “JEP” following a section number indicates it is possible the professor will offer JEP as a course option.
 A current list of participating courses is available here.